vlzware/stide/README.md

 --- Encryption ---

 There are this wonderfull PRNG generators (https://en.wikipedia.org/wiki/Pseudorandom_number_generator) which, given the same seed, will always produce the same output.
-The thing is, if you don't know the seed, than you can not predict the output, which looks completely random.
+The thing is, if you don't know the seed, then you can not predict the output, which looks completely random.

-We use (a hash of) the password to seed our PRNG and then get starting position in the file, determine the hidind route for the secret bits, and even encrypt every single bit before writing it into the file.
-If you want to go a litle futher, you can use the password only once which should provide the equivalency of One-Time-Pad which is unbreakable (https://en.wikipedia.org/wiki/One-time_pad).
+We use (a hash of) the password to seed our PRNG and then get the hiding positions and the order in the file for hiding the secret bits, and even encrypt every single bit before writing it into the file.
+If you want to go a litle further, you can use the password only once which should provide the equivalency of One-Time-Pad which is unbreakable (https://en.wikipedia.org/wiki/One-time_pad).

 --- Small footprint ---

 Thanks to the above mentioned techniques, we can achieve really small footprint, writing only one bit per pixel, in total of (words+1)x14 pixels, which is almost nothing.
-Additionally, calculating the starting pixel from the password, the only additional bits of info we write into the file is our EOF (also 14 bits).
+Additionally, calculating the positions and the order from the password, the only additional bits of info we write into the file is our EOF (14 bits).

 Every image consists of pixels, which in turn are described by three 8-bit color values - Reg, Green and Blue.
 We hide our message only in one bit of each pixel, choosing randomly between R, G and B. This leads to nicely dispersed randomness, which is very difficult to detect.

-Drawback 3: As of now, the start pixel is always between 0 and 100 and all manipulated pixels are followind each other.
-In the next updates we plan to disperse the information evenly through the whole file leading to almost impossible detection.

 .....

-Drawback 4: ~~~As of now, only uncompressed BMP are supported.
-TODO.~~~ See update 25.06.2017

-Drawback 5: ~~~No GUI or other fancy stuff.
-TODO.~~~ See update 25.06.2017

 USAGE: